 - Learning support.

-- Accelerated Reading programme to engender a love of reading and develop vocabulary.
+- Continued investment and training in literacy initiatives to engender a love of reading and develop vocabulary.

 - 1-1 and small group tuition in English and maths.